Eat.Drink.Pure

 Jump to Recipe Print Recipe

 Club sandwiches always remind me of Pakistan.
-They are a staple in most every restaurant, coffee shop and club in Karachi.
+They are a staple in almost every restaurant, coffee shop, and club in Karachi.
 Today I’m sharing how I’ve made it my own.
-This club sandwich recipe is lower in carb and made with the best in class ingredients!
+This club sandwich recipe is lower in carbs and made with the best-in-class ingredients!

 The key component of the club sandwich is the chicken spread.
-The great thing about a basic chicken spread is that you can use it in sandwiches, eat it with crackers, use it as a protein rich dip with your favorite vegetables, in a lettuce wrap or even in a salad!
+The great thing about a basic chicken spread is that you can use it in sandwiches, with crackers, as a protein-rich dip with your favorite vegetables, in a lettuce wrap, or even in a salad!

-From what I recall the Pakistani club sandwich served at restaurants and clubs have three components.
+From what I recall, the Pakistani club sandwich served at restaurants and clubs has three components.

 • The chicken sandwich spread.
 Made with boiled and shredded chicken.
-Usually butter and or mayo is added as well as salt and pepper to taste.
+Usually, butter and/or mayo are added, along with salt and pepper to taste.

 • The omelet.
 Plain and simple.